azaghal/Factorio-PavementDriveAssistContinued/readme.md

 ![](https://mods-data.factorio.com/pub_data/media_files/ODCCqrp58rpE.png)

 - **Cruise control**: Set up a cruising speed by pressing **[L]** (also customisable).
 Great for long travel, safety zones, parking lots or for cars that will otherwise reach uncontrollable speeds.
 Press the respective key again to disable it.
 In order to ensure maximum safety, braking will always override cruise control and if the car is stopped or is moving backwards, the system will be temporarily inactive.
+If you want to directly set up a certain value for your speed limit, press **[CTRL+L]**.
+A small text field will pop up, where you'll be able to insert a new cruise control speed limit.

 ![](https://mods-data.factorio.com/pub_data/media_files/qULH1DuszZR7.png)